Shad00Z/machine-learning-compilers/docs/submissions/07_individual_phase.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The next primitive we implemented is the ``reciprocal`` operation, which computes ``1.0 / x`` for all input values ``x``.
-For this, the A64 arm assembly ISA already provides two instructions ``FRECPE`` and ``FRECPS``. ``FRECPE`` is the ``floating point reciprocal compute estimate`` instruction, which computes a first estimate of ``1.0 / x``.
+For this, the AArch64 ISA already provides two instructions ``FRECPE`` and ``FRECPS``. ``FRECPE`` is the ``floating point reciprocal compute estimate`` instruction, which computes a first estimate of ``1.0 / x``.
 However, this estimate is generally not good enough for 32-bit floating point precision.
 To solve this, we can utilize ``FRECPS`` (``floating point reciprocal compute step``) iteratively, which improves the accuracy of the previously calculated estimate.
 We decided to perform only one step, as this already satisfied our used 32-bit floating point precision.

 **FRECPE instruction generation**